Do Good, Stay Longer? Temporal Patterns and Predictors of Newcomer-to-Core Transitions in Conventional OSS and OSS4SG: RQ1: Does the social good mission of OSS4SG projects correlate with different structural characteristics and newcomer core transition outcomes compared to conventional OSS projects?

 \paragraph{Data Preparation.} We define core contributors using the established 80\% Pareto rule~\cite{Yamashita2015Pareto,Coelho2018CHASE,Ferreira2020SBES}: the smallest set of contributors whose cumulative commits reach 80\% of total project commits.
 This threshold consistently identifies core contributors across OSS research.
 We recompute core status weekly following~\citet{baldassari2014understanding}, who demonstrated that weekly granularity provides good resolution for tracking contributor status changes over time.
 This weekly re-computation ensures that contributors who become inactive are removed from the core set, and our transition success metric captures sustained engagement rather than one-time achievement.
 We acknowledge that the 80\% Pareto rule focuses on commit-based contributions; we address this limitation in RQ2 and RQ3 by incorporating non-code activities including pull requests, issues, comments, and reviews.

 Using this definition, we extracted 3.5 million commits from all 375 projects by cloning repositories and parsing Git history.
 Each commit record includes author email, timestamp, files modified, and lines changed.
-We applied username-and-email normalization for contributor identity resolution as described in Section~\ref{subsub:contributor_identity}, and excluded bot accounts (identified by ``bot'' in emails or known automated accounts such as dependabot~\cite{github_dependabot_options_ref}).
+We applied username-and-email normalization for contributor identity resolution as described in Section~\ref{subsub:contributor_identity}.
+We excluded bot accounts \revmark{using multiple signals: substring matching for ``bot'' in usernames and emails, a curated list of known automated accounts (e.g., dependabot~\cite{github_dependabot_options_ref}, greenkeeper), and manual inspection of accounts exhibiting automation-consistent commit patterns.}

 Using the weekly core definition, we recompute core status weekly throughout each project's history to identify genuine newcomer-to-core transitions.
 This captures all contributors who ever achieved core status, including those who later became inactive.
 We exclude contributors who achieved core status within the first 12 weeks of a project's existence, following~\citet{xiao2023early} who define the first three months as the ``early participation'' phase typically dominated by founders and initial maintainers.
 After filtering out these early-phase cores, 8,812 contributors remain who achieved core status through genuine newcomer transitions, making up our population for analyzing successful core achievements.